anindya-ghosh/jira-add-worklog/README.md

 # jira-add-worklog
-jira-add-worklog is a utility tool for jira users to log work hour against a issue.
+jira-add-worklog is a utility tool for jira users to log work hour against an issue.
 The best use case of this tool can be hooked it into git pre-commit / post-commit.
 So that, developer can log work against every commit without leaving the terminal.
 ## Installation
 It's advised to install the *jira-add-worklog* module as a devDependencies in your *package.json* as you only need this for development purposes.
 To install the module simply run:\
 ```npm install --save-dev jira-add-worklog```